Siddpawar9222/Obsidian-Vault/SpringBoot/002-Basic_Annotations/001-CoreAnnotations.md

 When multiple beans of the same type are available for injection, the `@Primary` annotation can be used to specify which particular bean should be prioritized first.

 `@Lazy`:
-This annotation is used to indicate that a bean should be initialized lazily, i.e., only when it is first requested, rather than during the application startup.
-By default, Spring Boot is eager-loaded, meaning it creates beans automatically.
+This annotation is used to indicate that a bean should be initialized lazily, i.e., only <font color="#ffc000">when it is first requested, rather than during the application startup. </font>By default, Spring Boot is eager-loaded, meaning it creates beans automatically.

 `@Scope`:
 This annotation is used to define the scope of a bean.
-It determines the lifecycle and visibility of a bean.
-Common scopes include `singleton` (default), `prototype`, `request`, `session`, etc.
+It determines the<font color="#ffc000"> lifecycle and visibility of a bean.</font> Common scopes include `singleton` (default), `prototype`, `request`, `session`, etc.

 `@Value`:
 This annotation is used to inject values from property sources (e.g., properties files) into fields or constructor parameters.
 It can be used to inject simple values or expressions.

 `@PropertySource`:
-This annotation is used to specify the location of property files that Spring should use to resolve property values.
+ This annotation Used on class level and  used to specify the location of property files that Spring should use to resolve property values.
 It's often used in conjunction with the `@Value` annotation to inject properties.

 `@ConfigurationProperties`:
-This annotation is used to bind external properties directly to a Java bean.
+This annotation can be used on class level as well as on method level(rare case) and used to bind external properties directly to a Java bean.
 It allows you to group multiple properties under a single Java class and inject them into your application.

 `@Profile`:
-This annotation is used to define a profile for beans.
-Beans annotated with `@Profile` will only be registered and created if the specified profiles are active.
+This annotation can be used with class or method level and  used to define a profile for beans. <font color="#ffc000">Beans annotated with `@Profile` will only be registered and created if the specified profiles are active.</font>

+`@ControllerAdvice`:
+This annotation is used to define global exception handlers and advice for controllers.
+Use `@ControllerAdvice` when dealing with traditional web applications that return both views and data.
+Use `@RestControllerAdvice` when building APIs where your controllers return data in formats like JSON or XML.

 `@RestControllerAdvice`:
 `@RestControllerAdvice` is an annotation in Spring used to define a global exception handler class.
 It's typically placed on a class that contains methods for handling exceptions thrown by controllers across the entire application.
 It combines the functionality of `@ControllerAdvice` and `@ResponseBody`, which means it can handle exceptions and return responses in a RESTful format (usually JSON) suitable for APIs.

-`@ControllerAdvice`:
-This annotation is used to define global exception handlers and advice for controllers.
-Use `@ControllerAdvice` when dealing with traditional web applications that return both views and data.
-Use `@RestControllerAdvice` when building APIs where your controllers return data in formats like JSON or XML.

 `@ExceptionHandler`:
 `@ExceptionHandler` is an annotation used within a class annotated with `@RestControllerAdvice` to define methods that handle specific types of exceptions.